Contributors Dropdown icon

 There is a tendency in some sales departments for individuals to develop their own scoring systems, which can happens frequently when salespeople work in isolation.

 When you clearly define lead scoring and terms, you encourage people to follow a process everyone can understand.
-As more team members adopt the lead scoring system and agree on definitions, you should see improved marketing function and more successful sales.
+As more sales and marketing team members adopt the lead scoring system and agree on definitions, you should see improved marketing function and more successful sales.

 Related reading: How we navigate content marketing measurement